rebcabin/tangledown/README.md

 2. surrounded by triple backticks and _not_ indented.

 Tangledown must handle both ways.

-We use the same trick of a harmless group around one of the backticks in the regex that recognizes triple backticks so that this regex is safe to run on itself.
+We use the trick of a harmless regex group around one of the backticks in the regex that recognizes triple backticks so that this regex is safe to run on itself.

 The following function, in noweb `oh-no-there-are-two-ways` recognizes code blocks bracketed by triple backticks.
-Notice that the `noweb` tag for this block in this here README.md is triple-bacticked, itself.
+Notice that the `noweb` tag for this here block in this here `README.md` is triple-bacticked, itself.
 Kind of a funny self-toast joke, no?
-Tangledown can tangle all the options in Tangledown itself.

 Mostly, we use indented code blocks when we're talking about noweb and tangle tags, but don't want to process them.
 Tangledown won't process them because they're indented, and the regexes in noweb `left_justified_regexes` won't match them.